-There are over sixty children and youth active in Redeemer’s Church School and Youth programs; many of them sing in the Youth Choir.
+There are children and youth active in Redeemer’s Church School and Youth programs; many of them sing in the Youth Choir.

 We welcome you and your family to explore Christian formation at The Church of the Redeemer!
 Children and youth whose families are new to the parish are welcome to participate in Church School and youth activities at any time.

 Church School takes place during the first part of the 10:30 Eucharist each Sunday.
 Children, youth, and teachers leave the nave after the Collect for the Day and return during the exchange of Peace.
 At present, one Godly Play class (ages 3 – 5 and grades 1 – 3), one intermediate class (grades 4 – 6), one Middle School class (grades 7 – 8), and one High School class (9 – 12) meet during this time.

 Godly Play is a Montessori-based method of teaching young children religious language and liturgical action.
 Using storytelling and playful manipulatives, Godly Play invites children to experience the wonder and mystery of God on a spiritual and intuitive level.
 Godly Play teachers make it a priority to follow the liturgical order of service so children might become more fully integrated into the parish community.